Sevilla up high and down low, Sevilla (Seville), Spain

 Casa de la Memoria Flamenco

-Address C/ Ximénez de Enciso, 28 Map, Tel 954 560670, Notes Two shows nightly.
+Address C/ Ximénez de Enciso, 28 Map, Tel 954 560670 Call, Notes Two shows nightly.
 Prices compare favorably with other venues